 If you’re going to use fresh berries, add 1.5 tablespoons of water to the pot while cooking.
 This is to replace the water that would come from the frozen ones.

-Essentially with the berries, you are making chia jam (just like in these blueberry maple tarts).
+Essentially, with the berries, you are making chia jam (just like in these blueberry maple tarts).
 You’ll boil the berries slightly, mash them, add chia seeds, and let the chia seeds absorb to create a tasty berry gel.
 This means that the liquid: chia seed ratio matters.

-Make sure not to add the pecans on top (if using) until the last few minutes, otherwise, they will burn.
+Make sure not to add the pecans on top (if using) until the last few minutes; otherwise, they will burn.

-What To Serve With It With
+What To Serve It With

 There are so many options!
 While this triple berry crisp tastes absolutely delicious by itself, it is equally awesome with some cashew-based vanilla ice cream on top or a bit of easy coconut whip.

-You can reheat it in either the oven or the microwave.
+Reheat gluten-free berry crumble in either the oven or the microwave.
 Take care in the microwave not to overheat, though otherwise, it will have a burned taste to it.
 Likewise, in the oven, you only need to heat the crumble at 300 degrees for 5-10 minutes (depending on your oven).
 Keep a close eye on the crumble.
 Check it periodically to make sure it is cooked through.
 Finish reheating mine by broiling the top for one minute once heated.

 Store the completed berry crumble in an airtight container in the fridge for 3-5 days (if it lasts that long!).
 However, if you need to make this dessert in batches, know that the filling will thicken up if stored in the fridge.
 Thus, either make the filling right before putting it all together or reheat the filling with 1-2 tablespoons of water.
 This will thin it out a bit.

-Healthy Berry Crumble (Gluten-Free)
+Berry Crumble Without Oats

 Video